Documentation / Short Interest

 Example Stop Placement

-Your entry is at $38.50 with VB stop at $37.20, representing 3.4% risk from entry.
-However, yesterday’s swing low sits at $37.80, which is only 1.8% risk from entry and provides a tighter, more efficient stop.
-You use the swing low at $37.80 as your stop since it offers better risk-reward while still being below a clear technical level that should hold if the squeeze is legitimate.
+Your entry is $38.50 with the VB stop at $37.20, 3.4% risk from entry.
+Yesterday’s swing low sits at $37.80, only 1.8% risk and a tighter stop.
+You use the swing low at $37.80 since it offers better risk-reward while still sitting below a clear technical level that should hold if the squeeze is legitimate.

 Profit Taking: Staged Exits

-Don’t try to catch the entire squeeze from bottom to top, as that’s nearly impossible and leads to giving back most gains.
-Instead, take profits in multiple stages as the trade moves in your favor, locking in gains progressively.
-This staged exit approach ensures you capture meaningful profit even if the squeeze doesn’t fully materialize while still maintaining exposure if it does accelerate into a major move.
+Don’t try to catch the entire squeeze from bottom to top.
+That’s nearly impossible and leads to giving back most gains.
+Take profits in stages as the trade moves in your favor, locking in gains progressively.
+This approach captures meaningful profit even if the squeeze doesn’t fully materialize, while maintaining exposure if it accelerates into a major move.

 3-Stage Exit Plan